sarapohland/parce-nav/README.md

 ### 3a.
 Download the model files

 Download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce`).
 This folder contains the default lunar classification model for navigation, along with the model architectures and training parameters used to train the model.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
+To evaluate the classification model, see substep 3e.
 Otherwise, you can skip to step 4.

 ### 3b.
 Define the model architecture